calmm-js/partial.lenses/README.md

 //   { name: 'second', value: 'bar' } ]
 ```

+Note that an empty match terminates the traversal.
+It is possible to make use
+of that feature, but it is also possible that an empty match is due to an
+incorrect regular expression that can match the empty string.

 ### Lenses

 Lenses always have a single focus which can be [viewed](#L-get) directly.
 Put